Shulem Deen: Career

 Deen first became known as the author of the blog "Hasidic Rebel", which he wrote from 2003 until 2012, and which was the subject of a 2003 feature article in the Village Voice.
 Deen's blog was the first widely read website by a born Hasid casting doubt on his religious faith.
 In 2010, Deen launched the Unpious website, along with "Shtreimel", another ex-Hasidic blogger, and has served as its editor throughout.
 The site was intended as a platform for voices critical of the Hasidic lifestyle and beliefs.

 Deen's memoir, All Who Go Do Not Return, was published in 2015, and chronicles his transition from devout member of the Skver Hasidic sect to secular Jew.
 Deen's book is part of a subgenre of memoirs by formerly Haredi writers, and is considered to be one of the best.

 Deen is a regular columnist at The Forward, and writes widely on the intersection of Hasidic and secular life, including articles in the New Republic, Salon, and Tablet.
-His work is also seen to be critical of the Hasidic lifestyle and worldview.
+Even though his work is perceived to be critical of the Hasidic lifestyle and worldview, he has appeared on Orthodox media, such as David Bashevkin's 18Forty podcast.

-He currently serves as a board member at Footsteps, a New York City organization that assists formerly Haredi Jews with transitioning to life outside the Haredi world.
+Deen currently serves as a board member at Footsteps, a New York City organization that assists formerly Haredi Jews with transitioning to life outside the Haredi world.